-Certificate: the Information School, partnered with the Professional and Continuing Education offers a Certificate in Information Assurance and Risk Management.
+- Certificate: The Information School, partnering with UW Professional and Continuing Education, offers a Certificate in Information Security & Risk Management.
 Coursework is graded on a pass/fail bases, and academic credit is not received.
 Finished coursework is displayed on the students PCE transcript, and not on their academic transcript.

 Certificate in Ethical Hacking